autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/docs/debug.md

 ![mpt_traj](./media/mpt_traj.png)

 - **Output trajectory**
-  - The output of collision_free_path_planner.
+  - The output of obstacle_avoidance_planner.
 Whether this trajectory is smooth enough can be checked.
   - `Trajectory` or `TrajectoryFootprint` rviz plugin.

 ![output_traj](./media/output_traj.png)